Berar (ship): Trips to New Zealand

 Initially the Berar was used to carry immigrants to Australia and New Zealand.
 Under charter to the Shaw Savill Company, the ship made three trips to New Zealand, two to Wellington and one to Auckland.
 Leaving London on 5 February 1865, she reached Wellington on 10 May, a passage of 93 days.
 Her next voyage was to Auckland.
 She left London on 22 May 1873, and reached Auckland after a passage of 103 days on 3 September.
-On this occasion she brought out 308 immigrants, who arrived well, in spite of the fact that it was a large number for a ship of her size.
+On this occasion she brought out 308 immigrants, who arrived well, in spite of that being a large number for a ship of her size.

 On 18 October 1874, the Berar left London for New Zealand, arriving at Wellington 96 days later, on 22 January 1875.
 This trip was marred by 21 deaths due to scarlet fever.
 A Royal Commission of Enquiry was convened into this outbreak of disease and the consequent deaths.